-The behavior-tree models often exploited \emph{intra-model referencing} on skill-level (30\% of behavior-tree models), while on task-level it was only used in 18\% of the models.
+The behavior-tree models often exploited \emph{intra-model referencing} on skill-level (30\% of the behavior-tree models), while on task-level it was only used in 18\% of the models.
 This pattern was rarely used in state-machine models.
-Only one reused its skills by reference, and few reused on the task-level. \Cref{fig:bundles2} shows an excerpt from one of our \bt models, presenting the different tasks for a robot in a retirement home.
+Only one reused its skills by reference, and few reused on the task-level. \Cref{fig:bundles2} shows an excerpt from one of our behavior-tree models, presenting the different tasks for a robot in a retirement home.
 The red box highlights an example of intra-model referencing, where the developer wrapped the moving activity in the sub-tree (\lstinline!Recharge!) and reused it in multiple parts of the model.
-An example on the skill-level is shown in the action \lstinline!moveRoboterPosition!, where it was used in multiple parts in the model, only changing the values of parameters (name, approachRadius, x, and y).
+An example on the skill-level is shown in the action \lstinline!moveRoboterPosition!, which was used in multiple parts in the model, only changing the values of parameters (name, approachRadius, x, and y).

-\emph{Reuse by clone-and-own} was the top used pattern among the DSLs for task-level reuse.
-In projects with multiple \bt models, we observed that, when two \bts have the same activities, the similar parts (a sub-tree or the entire model) are reused after some minor changes, such as adding new nodes or removing old ones.
+\emph{Reuse by clone-and-own} was the most used pattern for task-level reuse in the DSLs.
+In projects with multiple behavior-tree models, we observed that, when two \bts have the same activities, the similar parts (a sub-tree or the entire model) are reused after some minor changes, such as adding new nodes or removing old ones.
 Similarly in \sms, minor modifications are introduced to a model by adding or removing states to accommodate similar tasks.
 On the skill-level, clone-and-own was mainly implemented by minor modifications to the skill code.